- Progress and Perfection

 Let me dry out a bit, work some steps and that could be me in a few years.

-And I started to listen.
 These were just people, and invariably the ones whose stories resonated the most and whose sobriety and faith I most wanted to grasp onto pointed toward God as their common solution.

-Somehow this was my childhood faith made practical and being lived out in real life.
-Here was the evidence I unwittingly began to doubt in my years of using.
+Here was the evidence I unwittingly began to doubt in my years of addiction.
 That God is loving and active.

 He does forgive and heal and redeem.